Santa Cruz City Ballet at International Academy of Dance

 History of the Nutcracker (Wikipedia Version)

-The Nutcracker, Russian Shchelkunchik, ballet by Pyotr Tchaikovsky.
+The Nutcracker, Russian Shchelkunchik, is a ballet by Pyotr Tchaikovsky.
 The last of his three ballets, it was first performed in December 1892.
+Every year, we recreate this timeless classic in Santa Cruz with our Nutcracker Performance.

 The story of The Nutcracker is loosely based on the E.T.A.
 Hoffmann fantasy story The Nutcracker and the Mouse King, about a girl who befriends a nutcracker that comes to life on Christmas Eve and wages a battle against the evil Mouse King.
 Hoffmann’s story is darker and more troubling than the version that reached the stage; the Imperial Russian Ballet choreographer Marius Petipa chose to follow a light adaptation of the story written by Alexandre Dumas père.